worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 ![board layout](/images/tutorials/27-tictactoe-kaboom/boardLayout.png)

 Now we need to add a way to draw the _X_ and _O_ symbols in each block.
 To do this, we'll add objects with text components in each block of the board.
-First, we'll make an array containing the location and size of each block:
+First, we'll make an array containing the location and size of each block.
+Add the following code snippets within the "main" scene we created above:

 ```js
 const boardSquares = [